NordicSemiconductor/pc-ble-driver/Installation.md

 If you want to revert back to the Segger firmware you will have to download the it from [this location](http://www.nordicsemi.com/eng/nordic/Products/nRF51-DK/nRF5x-OB-JLink-IF/52276)

+## Hardware setup for Nordic USB kits (non J-Link)

+### Installing drivers and tools
+Some kits, like the pca10059 nRF52 dongle, do not have onboard debugger and will have to be programmed via serial DFU.
+On Windows, device drivers are required for the kits to be detected correctly by the operating system.
+To install the required drivers, please make sure you have the latest [nRF Connect for Desktop](http://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-desktop) installed.

+### Programming the connectivity firmware via serial DFU

+Programming the connectivity firmware via serial DFU can be done from command line or from nRF Connect for Desktop.

+#### Programming from command line with nrfutil

+Device Firmware Upgrade with [nrfutil](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.tools/dita/tools/nrfutil/nrfutil_intro.html?cp=5_5) is normally done in two steps: 1: generating the DFU zip package, and 2: performing the DFU procedure.
+A DFU zip package has been pre-made and is included in this repository.
+To run the DFU procedure with nrfutil with the pre-made DFU package:

+    nrfutil dfu usb_serial -pkg connectivity_x.x.x_usb_dfu_pkg.zip -p <serial port>

+#### Programming from nRF Connect for Desktop, BLE app

+Start nRF Connect for Desktop, and from there start the Bluetooth Low Energy app.
+Select you device from the device selector, and accept when prompted to program the device with the connectivity firmware.

+#### Programming from nRF Connect for Desktop, Programming app

+Start nRF Connect for Desktop, and from there start the Programming app.
+In the app, select your device from the device selector.
+Upload the connectivity application and the SoftDevice hex files.

 ## Compiling the connectivity .hex files

 Precompiled connectivity firmware are provided and can be used with standard Nordic Development Kits.
 The .hex files are available in the `hex/sd_api_v<x>` folder.
 They include the SoftDevice and the connectivity application.

 You only need to recompile the connectivity application if you want to run it on a custom board.
 You can use the `hex/sd_api_v<x>/bootstrap_sd_api_v<X>.sh` script to download and patch the nRF SDK and the application with ease.
-Using this scripts, the steps 1 and 2 below are done automatically:
+Using this script, the steps 1 and 2 below are done automatically:

 1. [Download the nRF SDK 11 or 12](https://developer.nordicsemi.com/nRF5_SDK/) (depending on the SoftDevice API you want to use) and unzip `nRF5_SDK_<x>.<y>.<z>_<sha>.zip`
 2. Apply the patch `hex/sd_api_v<x>/SDK<ver>_connectivity.patch` from the unzipped SDK folder (e.g. `git apply -p1 --ignore-whitespace /repos/pc-ble-driver/hex/sd_api_v2/sdk110_connectivity.patch`)